Shashank0701-byte/SavePlate/README.md

 - ♿ **Accessibility:** WCAG-compliant, keyboard navigable design
 - 🔐 **Authentication:** Secure JWT-based auth system for both customers & restaurants

+Future Advancements: Introduce Reasearch and Development, Suprise visits to the restraunta to check the quality of the food

+Add some reward features as well

 ---

 ## 🛠️ Tech Stack